 To understand relapse, we must specifically discuss what relapse is.
 From the world of addiction treatment comes the helpful concepts of lapse, relapse and collapse.

-Signs that someone may be susceptible to relapse
+Signs that someone may be at risk for relapse

-Additional factors that may make an individual more susceptible to relapse include:
+Other factors that may make an individual more likely to relapse include:

 - Poor body image